RubenQCs/Data-Science/Financial Fraud Detection/Readme.md

 ![PLot_I](Plots/Regression_logistic_comparison.jpg)

-An AUC of 0.5408 indicates that the model has poor performance, as an AUC value close to 0.5 suggests that the model is no better than a random model at classifying the observations.
+The AUC obtained in all models is not good, as it is close to 0.5 (equivalent to a random model).
+One question that arises is whether AUC is the correct metric for this case.
+We cannot rely solely on the AUC metric; instead, we should select the appropriate evaluation metric based on the specific problem we are modeling.

 ![PLot_II](Plots/Regression_logistic_2.jpg)